Updated 2/23/26

 Final Thoughts

 Snap-on won’t make headlines for explosive growth or headline-grabbing innovation.
-But it does what it’s supposed to do—generate cash, maintain financial discipline, and share its success with investors.
+But it does what it’s supposed to do—generate cash, maintain financial discipline, and share its success with investors through a growing dividend that has increased by approximately 14% to 15% in each of the past three years.

 There’s a timeless quality to the company’s approach.
-It makes tools for serious work, runs a tight ship financially, and steadily rewards its shareholders along the way.
-In a market full of hype and noise, sometimes that’s exactly what dividend investors are looking for.
+It makes tools for serious work, runs a tight financial ship, and steadily rewards its shareholders along the way.
+At current prices near $385, the stock is not cheap by historical standards, but it is priced fairly for a business of this quality.
+In a market full of hype and noise, sometimes a consistent industrial compounder with a growing dividend is exactly what a long-term income portfolio needs.